Oluwatemmy/Tixxety-assessment/TESTING.md

 tests/test_integration.py::TestAPIIntegration::test_complete_ticket_booking_flow ✓
 ```

-The tests use an in-memory SQLite database, so they run fast and don't affect your main database.
+The tests use an in-memory SQLite database, so they run fast and don't affect the main database.